How to Grow Ficus Ginseng Plants at Home

 What to Do Before Planting

-The pH of the mix should be slightly acidic to neutral, between 6.0 and 7.0.
+The pH level of the mix should be slightly acidic to neutral, between 6.0 and 7.0.

 You can also purchase a pre-mixed potting soil designed for bonsai trees.
-Some good options include this bonsai soil from Bonsai Supply and this organic bonsai soil from Tinyroots.
+Some good options I’ve used include this bonsai soil from Bonsai Supply and this organic bonsai soil from Tinyroots (via Amazon).

 How to Plant

 If you purchase your ficus ginseng as a bonsai, it will likely arrive in a suitable container.
-However, if you need to replant your bonsai, follow these steps.
+However, if you need to replant your bonsai, here are the steps that I take:

 Light Preferences

-Ficus ginseng plants prefer lights of bright, indirect light.
-You should aim to provide the plants with at least six hours of bright sunlight each day.
+My Ficus ginseng plants grow best in bright, indirect light.
+I aim to provide the plants with at least six hours of bright sunlight each day.

 Some suitable locations include a few feet away from a south-facing or west-facing window.
 You can also place your bonsai in the interior of a bright room.